atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 #### Compartment with Toe Clearance Below Partitions

-![Toe clearance below partition that is 9" high min. and 6" deep min.
+![Toe clearance below partition that is 9 inches high minimum and 6 inches deep minimum
 Figure: Wheelchair accessible toilet compartment with toe clearance below partitions.
-Compartment is 60" wide min. and 56" deep min.
-(wall-mounted water closet) or 59" deep min. (floor-mounted water closet).
+Compartment is 60 inches wide minimum and 56 inches deep minimum (wall-mounted water closet) or 59 inches deep minimum (floor-mounted water closet).
 Figure: Wheelchair accessible toilet compartment without toe clearance below partitions.
-Compartment is 66" wide min. if there is no toe clearance below a side partition.
-If there is no toe clearance below the front partition, the depth is 62" min. (wall-mounted water closet) or 65" min. (floor-mounted water closet).]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/64.png){: .img-large}
+Compartment is 66 inches wide minimum if there is no toe clearance below a side partition.
+If there is no toe clearance below the front partition, the depth is 62 inches minimum (wall-mounted water closet) or 65 inches minimum (floor-mounted water closet).]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/64.png){: .img-large}

 #### Toilet Compartments Designed for Children's Use

 [[§604.8.1]({{ site.baseurl }}/ada/#ada-604_8_1)]

 <div class="clearfix" markdown="1">
-![Wheelchair accessible toilet compartment for children that is 60" wide min.
-(66" min. if there is no toe clearance below a side partition.
-The depth is 59" min (65" min if there is no toe clearance below the front partition.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/65.png){: .img-right}
+![Wheelchair accessible toilet compartment for children that is 60 inches wide minimum (66 inches minimum if there is no toe clearance below a side partition.
+The depth is 59 inches minimum (65 inches minimum if there is no toe clearance below the front partition.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/65.png){: .img-right}

-Toilet compartments designed for use by children 12 and younger must be slightly larger (59\" wide for wall- or floor-mounted water closets) because children\'s maneuvering skills are generally less refined.
-The toe clearance must be at least 12\" high to accommodate footrests that are higher above the floor.
+Toilet compartments designed for use by children 12 and younger must be slightly larger (59&Prime; wide for wall- or floor-mounted water closets) because children\'s maneuvering skills are generally less refined.
+The toe clearance must be at least 12&Prime; high to accommodate footrests that are higher above the floor.
 As with adult-sized compartments, additional space is required if toe clearance is not available below partitions.